 Signal protection

-HDMI interfaces that can output content that is originated from a DVB input signal shall support the High-bandwidth Digital Content Protection (HDCP) [37].
+NorDig IRDs with HDMI interfaces that can output content that is originated from a DVB input signal (or IP/OTT delivered content??) shall support High-bandwidth Digital Content Protection (HDCP) rev. 1.4 [37].

+In addition, NorDig HEVC IRDs with HDMI interfaces that can output content that is originated from a DVB input signal (or IP/OTT delivered content??) shall support High-bandwidth Digital Content Protection (HDCP) rev. 2.2 [92].

+NorDig HEVC STB shall only fall back to HDCP rev. 1.4 when connected to an HDMI sink that doesn’t support HDCP rev. 2.2.

 The received service may be flagged with a need for content protection or not (CP “ON” or “OFF”) via either the PMT-table or the CA-system or both, as specified by the relevant network/CA-operator.
 Signals that the IRD is entitled to receive shall be sent to the HDMI-sink (display) in accordance with the following conditions: